Updated on July 8, 2021

 Now, transpose the image to an organization, where managers must mobilize their team towards a common goal to ensure harmony.
 When the situation and economic context are favourable, orchestrating employees is rather easy, everyone knows their role and how they fit into the whole in a fairly predictable environment.

-But what happens in times of crisis or a sudden downturn, when, in a very short timeframe, everyone’s expectations and roles have been changed for the sake of profitability, with little time to adjust?
+But what about in times of change, when expectations and roles have been altered for profitability, efficiency or because of the context, sometimes in a short period of time, with little time to adjust?
 Managers must evolve towards a more active role, requiring them to be more involved in operational activities and apply proximity management.

 Lastly, a strategy that ensures greater employee involvement in the search for solutions is particularly important.
 Employees who are consulted and engaged are employees who feel useful, who have a sense of belonging to a team, a mission, of contributing to something greater than themselves.
 The end result is the strengthening of employees’ bond with the organization.
 They will feel involved and motivated to do their utmost to achieve the goal.